andradejacob36/osTicket-Prerequisites-and-Installation/README.md

       <li> Go back to vm-osticket Home, by clicking the server "vm-osticket\lab..." </li>
       <li> Then restart the server by clicking "Restart" located at the right side of the panel under Manage Server</li>
     </ol>
+- Note: opening IIS as an administrator and registering PHP with IIS are necessary steps to configure IIS to work with osticket.
+This allows IIS to understand and process PHP files, which are required to run osticket on a Windows server